GoogleChrome/web.dev/src/site/content/en/blog/pwa-install-addressbar/index.md

 * **Inline promotional patterns** interweave promotions within the site content.

 Check out Patterns for [Promoting PWA Installation (mobile)][install-patterns] for more details.
-It’s focus is mobile, but many of the patterns are applicable for desktop, or can be easily modified to work for desktop experiences.
+Its focus is mobile, but many of the patterns are applicable for desktop, or can be easily modified to work for desktop experiences.

 [pwa-install-criteria]: https://developers.google.com/web/fundamentals/app-install-banners/#criteria